JnCM/nft-manipulation/README.md

-# nft-manipulation
+# Non-Fungible Token (NFT) Manipulation
-Repository containing the files and scripts to create a Non-Fungible Token, using Smart Contracts, Web3 and Python.Based on Ethereum Tutorial.
+Repository containing the files and scripts to create and transfer a Non-Fungible Token, using Smart Contracts, Web3 and Python.
+Based on Ethereum Tutorial and just for learning purposes.